vygis83/go-homework/README.md

 ### General

-* You need to fork this repository. :rotating_light: Remember the number of forks before clicking a button, you will need that number later :rotating_light:
+* You need to fork this repository. :rotating_light: Remember the number of forks before clicking a button, you will need that number later
 * The service (http server) needs to be written in Go
 * Any package or framework can be used, but I suggest to just use Standard Go packages like `net/http`, `time`, `json`